teknologisk-institut/pattern_manager/README.md

 ### Status

-The ROS package is implemented purely in Python.
-The accompanying Graphical User Interface (GUI) has been developed as an RQT (Qt-based framework for ROS GUI development) plugin, which allows easy integration with existing ROS software (such as RViz).
-The following documentation, functionalities, and features are as of the final reporting, implemented in the Pattern Manager ROS package.
+We have implemented the ROS package purely in Python, with the key components necessary for working with patterns throughout the rest of the FTP:

 #### Structure and Behaviour
 - All patterns and transforms are represented by a single class: `XForm`.